RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

     b.
 Right-click the line with the error message in the **Problems** view and select **Quick Fix**.

-       The Quick Fix window opens.

     c.
-Click **Enable copybook path entry for directory containing CTIMERD** and click **Finish**.

-        This displays a message that the directory containing the copybook is not on the copybook path for the project.
+In the **Quick Fix** window, click **Enable copybook path entry for directory containing CTIMERD**, and click **Finish**.
+You see a message that the directory containing the copybook is not on the copybook path for the project.

     d.
 Click **Yes** to add the `Bankdemo > jcl` folder where you moved the copybook to the copybook path of the project.